 Voting should be able to be conducted with minimal disruption by the activities that normally take place at a polling location.
 To evaluate whether this is possible, look at the overall facility and the actual polling place during a time of normal activity.
 For example, if a proposed polling place is in a school, visit on a day school is in session.
-Because there are elections throughout the year, this should be done even if the locality normally does not have class on November election days.
+Because there are elections throughout the year, this should be done even if the locality normally does not have class on November Election Days.
 Be careful with the use of gymnasiums in educational facilities.
 Negotiation with facility management may be necessary to ensure that no sporting or other events are scheduled for the evening of Election Day, particularly for special elections, and to make sure that sports equipment is not left where it can impede voting activities or be accessed by voters.
 Gyms are often cold and acoustically difficult for voters with hearing impairment, so other types of rooms are preferred if available.

 When evaluating the suitability of a polling place, identify potential hazard areas (e.g. steps/sidewalks that could be icy in winter, floors that could be slick when wet).
-Discuss your concerns with facility management or custodial staff to ensure that these problem areas will not cause issues on election day.
+Discuss your concerns with facility management or custodial staff to ensure that these problem areas will not cause issues on Election Day.
+Additionally, you may want to consider the safety in managing the 40 foot line pursuant to §24.2-604.
+For example, using a polling place entrance within 10-feet of street would lead to unsafe conditions and potentially impact the First Amendment rights of individuals wishing to campaign.